TRURO Cornwall TR3 6LQ

 On a rainy day, you can still explore the beautiful Cornish countryside, and in an old fashioned way – by steam train!
 Young children will love the chance to be on a traditional steam train and fully experience its sights and sounds.
 The Bodmin & Wenford Railway has all sorts of journeys available, including a dining train.

-This year Cornwall is celebrating its ‘Tinth’ anniversary of its mining landscapes becoming UNESCO World Heritage sites.
+Cornwall has a rich mining heritage, and many mining landscapes in the county have been deemed UNESCO World Heritage sites.
 Many of the old mines are open to the public, with Geevor being the largest preserved mine in the country.
-You can get the chance to go underground to a real 18th century tin mine, explore the amazing mining machinery, and find out how the rock brought up from the mines was processed.
+You can get the chance to go underground to a real 18th-century tin mine, explore the amazing mining machinery, and find out how the rock brought up from the mines was processed.

 You can really get away from the rain at Carnglaze Caverns by heading underground.
 Near St Neot, the Caverns are simply breath-taking.
 A former slate mine, you can take a boat ride on the underground lake with its crystal clear water and discover the many minerals mined and quarried in the whole of the South West.
 The Caverns stay at a constant 10 degrees Celsius all year, making it cool in the summer and warm in the winter.
 Be sure to bring sensible footwear and a jumper when you visit.